HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: JavaScript
-description: JavaScript chapter of the 2020 Web Almanac covering the usage of JavaScript on the web, libraries and frameworks, compression, web components, and source maps.
+description: JavaScript chapter of the 2021 Web Almanac covering the usage of JavaScript on the web, libraries and frameworks, compression, web components, and source maps.
 authors: [NishuGoel]
 reviewers: [soulcorrosion, mgechev, rviscomi, pankajparkar, tunetheweb]
 analysts: [pankajparkar, max-ostapenko, rviscomi]
 editors: [rviscomi, pankajparkar]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1zU9rHpI3nC6jTz3xgN6w13afW7x34xAKBh2IPH-lVxk/
+NishuGoel_bio: Nishu Goel is an engineer at <a hreflang="en" href="http://webdataworks.io/">Web DataWorks</a>.
+She is a Google Developer Expert for Web Technologies and Angular, Microsoft MVP for Developer Technologies, and the author of Step by Step Guide Angular Routing (BPB, 2019) and A Hands-on Guide to Angular (Educative, 2021).
+Find her writings at <a hreflang="en" href="https://unravelweb.dev/">unravelweb.dev</a>.
 featured_quote: Features provided for improving the rendering time and resource loading time could be leveraged better to see the overall impact and get an even better experience with respect to the performance.
 featured_stat_1: 4
 featured_stat_label_1: Median asynchronous requests made per mobile page.